Onther-Tech/economics/Tokamaklayer2.md

   ![heterogeneous](https://github.com/Onther-Tech/economics/blob/main/heterogeneous_layer2.png)
   <br/>

   If the block production gets centralized, a small number of sequencers, if not only, handle transactions.
-Unlike decentralized sequencers, since there is less competition and uncertainties in becoming a block producer, it would be much easier to pursue MEV.
+Unlike decentralized sequencers, since there is less competition and uncertainties in becoming a block producer, it would be much easier to extract MEV.

   Then, how does block production get centralized?
 It is closely related to the future layer 2 landscape proposed by Vitalik Buterin.
 The figure above illustrates the two possibilities discussed in his famous article ‘Endgame’: 1) a homogenous system where a small number of similar chains handle most of the Ethereum activities or 2) a heterogeneous system where multiple different chains cater to diverse needs.